valkey-io/valkey-rfc/Bloom.md

 wants to add to the filter) and hash functions are also created.
 The number of hash functions are controlled by the false positive rate that the user configures.

-When a user adds an item (e.g. BF.ADD) to the filter, the item is passed through the filter and corresponding bit are set to 1.
+When a user adds an item (e.g. BF.ADD) to the filter, the item is passed through the hash functions and the corresponding bits are set to 1.
 When a user checks whether an item exists on a filter (e.g. BF.EXISTS), the item is passed through the filters and if all the resolved bits have values as 1, we can say that the item exists with a false positive rate of X (specified by the user when creating the filter).
 If any of the bits are 0, the item does not exist and the BF.EXISTS operation will return 0.